Lelievlet: History

 In 1955, the Dutch Sea Scouts looking for a boat to meet these requirements and they became interested in a steel rowing boat, designed by Teunis Beenhakker, Kinderdijk.
 He had created a design for a rowing and motorboating for inland waterway skippers.
 The groups saw something in that draft and Mr. A.L.J.
 Stockmann, skipper with Titus Brandsmagroep in Breda and Commissioner at the Katholieke Verkenners (Catholic Boy Scouts), adapted the design so it could be used as a sailboat.
 In 1956 Teunis Beenhakker built two hulls for trial.
 He made two almost equal hulls: one 4.60 m and the other 5.60 m.
 Both were built as sailing boats with 12.5 m2 sails.
 Ultimately, the 5.60 m boat was selected as most suitable.

 The lelievlet was, as had been predicted, a great success.
 Until 2006 in the Netherlands there have been about 1600 lelievlet’s built.
 Lelievlet number '1' still exists and is still under the flag of the Titus Brandsma Group from Breda.

-There are now also a large number of hulls by vmbo schools built under license, under the flag of the Botenbouwpoject Vletten op de Maas (Vlets on the Meuse).
+There are now also a large number of hulls by vmbo schools built under license, under the flag of the Botenbouwproject Vletten op de Maas (Vlets on the Meuse).